Endometriosis: Symptoms & Fertility - all your qns, answered.

 Image by Allyssa Olaivar, via Unsplash.

-Endometriosis (also known as 'endo') is more than just a painful menstrual cycle, as it's sometimes dismissed as - it's a complex and often misdiagnosed condition that affects millions of women worldwide.
-ICYMI, it's currently Endo Awareness Month - and if you've been following us on @moxieHQ TikTok, we've been talking about all things endo - from the signs and symtpoms, to how it's diagnosed and treated.
-But the Moxette community has a lot of questions, particularly around endo and fertility.
-And so, we thought we would compile them in this go-to FAQ guide, where we delve a little deeper into endo its impact on fertility and pregnancy.
+Endometriosis (also known as 'endo') is more than just a painful or heavy period, as it's sometimes dismissed as - it's a complex and often misdiagnosed condition that affects millions of women worldwide.
+It's currently Endo Awareness Month - and if you've been following us on @moxieHQ TikTok, we've been talking about all things endo - from the signs and symtpoms, to how it's diagnosed and treated.
+But the Moxie community has a lot of questions - particularly around endo and fertility - and so, we thought we would compile them in this go-to FAQ guide, starting with some of the most common FAQs and then a deeper dive into endometriosis and its role in fertility and pregnancy.
+Fact checked by our resident Sydney-based OBGYN, Dr. Nicole Stamatopoulos.

-Remember Moxettes: if in doubt, always get checked out!
-If you have any concerns about your intimate health whatsoever, or your fertility, see a trusted medical professional for a proper diagnosis and treatment plan.
+Remember: if in doubt, always get checked out!
+If you have any concerns about your intimate health whatsoever, or your fertility, see a trusted medical professional for a proper personalised diagnosis and treatment plan.

 WHAT IS ENDOMETRIOSIS?

-Endometriosis occurs when tissue similar to the lining of the uterus (the endometrium) grows outside it - often causing significant pain, particularly during menstruation, and possibly also impacting fertility.
-Recognizing symptoms, seeking diagnosis, and exploring treatment options are essential for those affected by it.
+Endometriosis occurs when tissue similar to the lining of the uterus (the endometrium) grows outside it - often causing significant pain, particularly during menstruation (though can occur at anytime during the menstrual cycle), and possibly also impacting fertility.
+Recognising symptoms, seeking diagnosis, and exploring treatment options are essential for those affected by it.

 HOW IS IT DIAGNOSED?

-Endometriosis is typically diagnosed by your doctor through a combination of a medical history review, pelvic exams, imaging tests (like ultrasound), and sometimes laparoscopy - a surgical procedure where a small camera is inserted through a tiny incision in the abdomen to directly visualize and diagnose the presence of endometrial tissue outside the uterus.
+Endometriosis is typically diagnosed by your doctor through a combination of a medical history review (especially period pain, pain with sex, bowel or bladder pain, chronic pelvic pain, painful bowel movements during periods, infertility, or symptoms that cycle with menstruation), pelvic exams, imaging tests (like ultrasound or an MRI), and sometimes laparoscopy - a surgical procedure where a small camera is inserted through a tiny incision in the abdomen to directly visualise and diagnose the presence of endometrial tissue outside the uterus.

 IS IT HEREDITARY?